David Duncan Main: The Central Hospital and Opium Refuge

-The central hospital was the first western hospital in Zheijiang, consisting of a small building with two floors and four wards, containing the capacity to treat 20 inpatients and about two hundred outpatients in the lower floor dispensary each month.
+The central hospital was the first western hospital in Zhejiang, consisting of a small building with two floors and four wards, containing the capacity to treat 20 inpatients and about two hundred outpatients in the lower floor dispensary each month.
 It had been created in 1869 by Christian Missionary Society member Dr. Meadows.
 Upon Main's arrival, he was appointed as the superintendent of Hangzhou's Church Missionary Medical Mission and thus took charge of the hospital.

 During his first year in Central Hospital, he treated opium addiction, performed cataract removals, treated leprosy, and prescribed medicine.

 As the opium epidemic continued in China, Main maintained the original goal of the first Central Hospital, and thus continued to allot time to treating opium addicts and included space for a male and female Opium Refuge.

 The Hospital of Universal Benevolence (1884)

-The Hospital of Universal Benevolence, also known as Kwang-Chi (or Guang Ji in Pinyin), was founded after increasing numbers of patients lined up at the dispensary each morning, and more in-patient space was needed.
+The Hospital of Universal Benevolence, also known as Kwang-Chi (or Guangji in Pinyin), was founded after increasing numbers of patients lined up at the dispensary each morning, and more in-patient space was needed.
 To fund this expansion operation, Main saw private patients, who paid him small fees for his service.
 Main reported that he had been "sent out here to glorify God by our lives work, and we must do it as far as possible under the healthiest conditions," thus implying the existing hospital conditions to be unfit.

 Main obtained the necessary funds through letter requests to the Chinese provincial government and through money from the William Charles Jones Fund.
 He designed the hospital, and in May 1884, the Hospital of Universal Benevolence was opened.
 It contained two stories and a basement, four general wards, ten private wards, a dispensary, a waiting room, and chapel.
 The patients were initially primarily male, with few wards allotted to women.
 Preaching occurred in each ward; all patients had the Gospel presented to them and many patients were baptised.
 It was mandated that those who could afford to pay for their board did so, but medical attendance was free to all.
 In 1894, due to space constraints and Chinese customary preferences, a separate women's hospital was constructed.

 Dr. and Mrs. Kember, a European doctor and his wife, oversaw all of the operations and provided help, especially during the Mains' holidays.
 By the end of 1885, 7,931 outpatients and 374 inpatients had been treated, as well as 180 private patients and 1460 country patients.
 79 cases of suicide by opium were brought to the hospital and 60 were saved.

 Female and male rest homes were added in 1922 for the workers associated with the various hospitals and institutions.
 A Pastor's Rest Home was also built for the native clergy and their wives.